Who is the Data Controller?

 We process data at our registered offices at 31 Jewry Street, London EC3N 2EY with access restrictions in place and at the sites of our data processors within the UK.
 Our IT specialist retains our data at a different location equally protected behind the appropriate firewalls and other security devices.

 However, unfortunately, the transmission of Information via the Internet is not completely secure.
 We cannot ensure the security of your Information transmitted by you to us via the internet.
-Any such transmission is at your own risk and you acknowledge and agree that we shall not be responsible for any unauthorised use, distribution, damage or destruction of your Information, except to the extent we are required to accept such responsibility by the GDPR, the Privacy and Electronic Communications Regulations or the Data Protection Act.
+Any such transmission is at your own risk and you acknowledge and agree that we shall not be responsible for any unauthorised use, distribution, damage or destruction of your Information, except to the extent we are required to accept such responsibility by the Data Protection Act 2018 (incorporating GDPR) and the Privacy and Electronic Communications Regulations.
 Once we have received your Information we will use security procedures and features to prevent unauthorised access to it.

 External links not covered by this policy